 If you are lucky, and you work fast but still accurately through the surveys, you may be able to make $5 per hour.
 But that’s not a common occurrence.
 So the earning potential on OneOpinion is not something that would get me all excited about.

-I do recommend OneOpinion, if pocket money is all you are looking for.
+I do recommend OneOpinion, if some extra pocket money is all you are looking for.

 But if you have some free time, I strongly recommend looking into doing something much more productive: building your own online business.